Daniel Gazda

-Daniel Gazda (born 13 August 1997) is a Czech professional ice hockey defenceman for PSG Berani Zlín of the Czech Extraliga.
+Daniel Gazda (born 13 August 1997) is a Czech professional ice hockey defenceman for HC Dynamo Pardubice of the Czech Extraliga.

 Gazda has been with hometown team since 2012 and made his debut for the senior team during the 2016–17 Czech Extraliga season.
 He has also had loan spells in Chance Liga for HC ZUBR Přerov and HC RT Torax Poruba and in the 2.
 Liga for SHK Hodonín.

 Gazda signed a long-term extension with Zlín on 15 April 2020.